ncatlab/nlab-content/pages/0/5/7/5/25750/content.md

 A [[morphism]] between a [[pair]] of monoidally-pointed objects is then typically taken to be a morphism of the [[underlying]] objects which respects these "points" under [[precomposition]].
 This means that the [[category]] of monoidally-pointed objects is the [[coslice category]] $\mathcal{C}^{I/}$.

-(Therefore, yet more generally, one might regard any [[coslice category]] as a category of generalized-pointed objects.)
+Therefore, yet more generally, one might regard any [[coslice category]] as a category of generalized-pointed objects.
+But the coslice under a monoidal unit has further good properties, such as itself canonically inheriting the structure of a monoidal category.

 ## Examples